PeterStaev/nativescript-purchase/README.md

 * **restorePurchases(): void**
 Restores previous purchased items for the current user.

+* **getStoreReceipt(): string**
+Gets the application's Base64 encoded store receipt for the currently logged in store user.
+This is usefull when checking subscription status under iOS.
+For Android the function always returns `undefined`.

 ### Events
 * **transactionUpdated**
 Triggered a buy/restore transaction changes its state.
 You receive a `Transaction` object where you can check the status and other properties  *(see below)* of the transaction.